Discover the career path of Ketanji Brown Jackson, from the first major opportunity to industry-changing achievements.

 In 2013, in the case of American Meat Institute v.
 U.S. Department of Agriculture, Ketanji Brown Jackson rejected the meat packing industry's request for a preliminary injunction to block a United States Department of Agriculture rule requiring them to identify animals' country of origin.

-In 2014, Ketanji Brown Jackson ended her service on the Sentencing Commission.
+In 2014, Ketanji Brown Jackson concluded her service on the United States Sentencing Commission.

-In 2014, Ketanji Brown Jackson ended her term as the vice chairwoman of the United States Sentencing Commission.
+In 2014, Ketanji Brown Jackson's term as the vice chairwoman of the United States Sentencing Commission came to an end.

 In 2014, in Depomed v.
 Department of Health and Human Services, Ketanji Brown Jackson ruled that the Food and Drug Administration (FDA) had violated the Administrative Procedure Act when it failed to grant pharmaceutical company Depomed market exclusivity for its orphan drug Gralise.

 In 2015, in Pierce v.
-District of Columbia, Jackson ruled that the D.C.
-Department of Corrections violated the rights of a deaf inmate under the Americans with Disabilities Act.
+District of Columbia, Ketanji Brown Jackson ruled that the D.C.
+Department of Corrections violated the rights of a deaf inmate under the Americans with Disabilities Act because jail officials failed to provide the inmate with reasonable accommodations during his detention in 2012.

-In 2016, Ketanji Brown Jackson became a Harvard Board of Overseers member and served until 2022.
+From 2016, Ketanji Brown Jackson served as a Harvard Board of Overseers member until 2022.

 In 2017, Ketanji Brown Jackson presented at the University of Georgia School of Law's 35th Edith House Lecture.

-In June 2018, Ketanji Brown Jackson presided over cases challenging the Department of Health and Human Services' decision to terminate grants for teen pregnancy prevention programs two years early and ruled that the decision to terminate the grants early without explanation was arbitrary and capricious.
+In June 2018, Ketanji Brown Jackson presided over two cases challenging the Department of Health and Human Services' decision to terminate grants for teen pregnancy prevention programs two years early, ruling that the decision to terminate the grants early without explanation was arbitrary and capricious.

 In 2018, Ketanji Brown Jackson dismissed 40 wrongful death and product liability lawsuits stemming from the disappearance of Malaysia Airlines Flight 370.